 Non-invasive prenatal testing (NIPT) of fetal RhD status uses a real time quantitative polymerase chain reaction (PCR) method to detect cell-free fetal DNA - small fragments of extracellular DNA shed from the placenta circulating freely in the maternal plasma.
 High-throughput NIPT performs the test using an automated platform capable of performing a large number of tests simultaneously, and is therefore suitable for large-scale population screening of pregnant women.
 High-throughput NIPT for fetal RhD status may enable anti-D immunoglobulin to be withheld from RhD negative women who are predicted to be carrying an RhD negative fetus.
 Pregnant women found to be carrying an RhD negative fetus could avoid unnecessary treatment with anti-D immunoglobulin (which is a human polyclonal plasma-derived product), along with the potential risk associated with administration of blood products.
 In addition, these women may not need the provision of anti-D immunoglobulin following potentially sensitising events, and there may no longer be a need for serologic cord testing at birth.
 High-throughput NIPT is already used in this way in some European countries.[6 7]

 However, the diagnostic accuracy of high-throughput NIPT for fetal Rhesus D status in RhD-negative women not known to be sensitised to the RhD antigen is uncertain.
 The National Institute of Health Research Health Technology Assessment programme commissioned a systematic review and economic evaluation to assess the diagnostic accuracy and cost-effectiveness of high-throughput NIPT for the detection of fetal Rhesus D status in RhD-negative women.
 This systematic review formed part of a larger report on high-throughput NIPT which also considered broader issues in its clinical value and implementation and a full economic analysis.[8]
+This work was used to inform the recent NICE guideline regarding the recommendation of high-throughput NIPT for fetal Rhesus D status.

 Methods